 The expression “been there – done that” applies to The Poseidon Cyklon more than to any other regulator on the market.

 Poseidon regulators also has a built in anti freeze protection in its construction.
-TDA (Thermo Dynamic Antifreeze) ensures that the through- owing water keeps the ice away, entirely without uids or extra diaphragms.
+TDA (Thermo Dynamic Antifreeze) ensures that the through- flowing water keeps the ice away, entirely without fluids or extra diaphragms.